samwize/wwdc-dl/README.md

 # wwdc-dl

-This helps to download WWDC 2016 videos and PDF easily.
+This CLI tool helps to download WWDC videos and PDF easily.

-Built with Swift 3 scripts!
+And is totally built with Swift 3 scripts!

 _This started as a quick hack at 4am.
 [Read more](http://samwize.com/2016/06/16/swift-script-to-download-all-wwdc-2016-videos-and-pdfs-automatically/)._

-Wait..
-WWDC 2015 and 2014 are supported too!
+Works for **WWDC 2017**, all the way to WWDC 2014.

 ## Usage